Restaurants reopen, find no rush for new normal in Las Vegas

 “Everybody I’ve talked to looked at this thing like a big joke,” he said.

-That wasn’t the case at Public Works Coffee Bar on Water Street in Henderson, where general manager Marino Angeles said they’d continue takeout service until city employees return to work.
+That wasn’t the case at Public Works Coffee Bar on Water Street in Henderson, where general manager Marino Angeles said they would continue takeout service until city employees return to work.

 “And we want to take it slow and safe,” Angeles said.
 He said that even when the coffee bar does reopen to the public, they won’t allow seating inside.